KevinUTAT/RPANet/README.md

 **rename.py**: rename images to unique name \
 **train_val_spliter.py**: Dividing datas by set up *train.txt* and *val.txt*
 ## Download
+I have trina the model on 429 images. \
 The pre-trained weight can be download here: \
 https://drive.google.com/file/d/1HYVO936agc7nIoXqWBOVmsR46_IfebCU/view?usp=sharing \
-This weight should be named *best.pt* and placed in folder *weight*
+This weight should be named *best.pt* and placed in folder *weights*